liovic/react-basis/README.md

 ---

 ### **What about performance?**
-React-Basis is optimized for real-time use in development.
+React-State-Basis is optimized for real-time use in development.

 Key design choices:
 - Fixed-size sliding windows
 - O(D) similarity checks
 - Batched analysis every N ticks

 For typical applications, overhead is negligible.
-For extremely high-frequency updates (e.g., animations), React-Basis may emit conservative warnings.
+For extremely high-frequency updates (e.g., animations), React-State-Basis may emit conservative warnings.

 ---

 ### **Is this “formal verification”?**
 No.

-React-Basis performs **runtime architectural auditing**, not formal mathematical verification.
+React-State-Basis performs **runtime architectural auditing**, not formal mathematical verification.
 It applies concepts from linear algebra to **observe and analyze behavior**, not to prove correctness.

 ---

 ### **Who is this tool for?**
-React-Basis is best suited for:
+React-State-Basis is best suited for:
 - Medium to large React applications
 - Codebases with complex state interactions
 - Engineers debugging synchronization bugs